The most beautiful peaks

 6: Punta Lazouney (2579m)

-• From Saint-Jean: Punta Lazouney is not very prominent but is located at the end of the (in my opinion) most beautiful trail of all: reaching it represents the icing on the cake of a day certainly of great satisfaction.
-It is reached by traversing the beautiful Loo Valley, first arriving at Lazouney Pass via trail 12 (the very short final section is on trail 12C), and ascending the short ridge to the summit.
+From Saint-Jean: A peak that is not very prominent but is at the end of the (in my opinion) most beautiful trail of them all, and is therefore the icing on the cake of a surely satisfying day, is Punta Lazouney.
+It is reached by traversing the beautiful Loo valley, first arriving at Lazouney Pass via TRAIL 12 (the very short final section is on TRAIL 12C ), and ascending the short ridge to the summit.
 Beautiful view of the valley, Valsesia, Rosa and the entire lower Gressoney valley (Gaby and Issime)

 Back to the list